Date of Award

 Students who drop out of school impact our entire society socially, politically and economically.
 The importance of designing programs to address students leaving school early without graduating is a priority for educators.
 The literature provides convincing evidence that parent involvement has a positive impact on students' attitudes about schooling (Griffiths-Prince.
 2009).
 The literature maintains that early (elementary school) parent involvement and intervention is a necessary element to develop a mindset of respect and value for education (Williams-Jones.
 2012).

 Hall, Rose A., "Challenges on the Road to School Success for Low Socio-Economic and Minority Students School Dropout and Parent Involvement" (2014).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 143.